srlinuxeurope/DCFPartnerHackathon/docs/eda/index.md

 After this brief introduction you are ready to start exploring the next generation of network automation by either choosing one of the exercises from the left sidebar or venturing into self-paced exploration.

-If you are just getting started with EDA and want to learn the basics of EDA concepts, instead of diving into the automation-focused exercises - check out the official [Tour of EDA for beginners](https://docs.eda.dev/26.4/tour-of-eda/).
+If you are just getting started with EDA and want to learn the basics of EDA concepts, instead of diving into the automation-focused exercises - check out the official [Tour of EDA for beginners](https://docs.eda.dev/26.8/tour-of-eda/).

 <!-- --8<-- [start:ranoutoftime] -->
 /// tip | You can complete any EDA exercise even when the event has ended!
-Don't worry if you ran out of time while completing the activities during the SReXperts Hackathon, this site will remain online and you can deploy Nokia EDA for free on any compute you have available anytime you need.
+Don't worry if you ran out of time while completing the activities during the Enterprise DCF partners Hackathon, this site will remain online and you can deploy Nokia EDA for free on any compute you have available anytime you need.

-See [Try EDA](https://docs.eda.dev/26.4/getting-started/try-eda/) for more information.
+See [Try EDA](https://docs.eda.dev/26.8/getting-started/try-eda/) for more information.
 ///
 <!-- --8<-- [end:ranoutoftime] -->